 The Best Lawyers in America© (Woodword/White, Inc.), Advertising Law, Antitrust Law and Antitrust Litigation, 2007-2021.

 Recommended in The Legal 500 U.S. for his work in the Data Protection & Privacy area, 2011-2012 and in Marketing & Advertising area, 2013.

-Recognized as a leading attorney in Antitrust Litigation practice area by Washington D.C.
-Super Lawyers, 2011-2017.
+Recognized as a leading attorney in the Antitrust Litigation practice area by Washington D.C.
+Super Lawyers, 2011-2020.

 Recognized as one of 114 attorneys nationwide who set the standard for superior client service and exemplary legal representation in the BTI Consulting’s annual survey of Fortune 1000 companies, 2008.